websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/developer-guide/navigation-menu-api-basics.md

    :lines: 8-18
 ```

-The [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) lists all of the `NavigationMenu` services and schemas, and has an interface to try out each service.
+The [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) lists all of the `NavigationMenu` services and schemas and has an interface to try out each service.